 Once you are happy that you have put in place a suitable amount of visual deterrents you can turn your attention to making sure that you are properly covered from an insurance point of view if the deterrents are not successful.

 Home insurance has changed a lot over the years.
-Currently most people use the Internet to source their home insurance.
-The bulk of the population will use comparison sites or go direct to the insurer.
-Home insurance is a competitive marketplace and all to often company use price as the only differentiating factor between policies.
+Currently, most people use the Internet to source their home insurance.
+The bulk of the population will use comparison sites or go directly to the insurer.
+Home insurance is a competitive marketplace and all too often company use price as the only differentiating factor between policies.
 This is a blunt tool as there is more to a home insurance policy than price alone.